Welcome to the Graduate Admissions Portal

-SNC’s Low Residency MFA programs are challenging and inspiring two year commitments which alternate short but intensive bi-annual on-campus residencies with distance-learning semesters in which students are paired with accomplished professional mentors and teachers to hone their expressive voice within a context of creative exploration.
+SNC’s Low Residency MFA programs are challenging and inspiring two year commitments which alternate short but intensive bi-annual on-campus residencies with distance-learning semesters.
+Students are paired with accomplished professional mentors and teachers to hone their expressive voice within a context of creative exploration.

 The MFA in Creative Writing graduate program is a transformative engagement and conversation with the art of writing.
 The residencies are eight day immersions in workshops, seminars, readings and discussions exploring all facets of the writing life.
 Each faculty member is a gifted and experienced writer committed to a focused, individualized relationship with each student they work with – the full list of current faculty can be found HERE.

 This program’s interdisciplinary approach addresses the challenges and responsibilities faced by contemporary artists in an evolving global environment by focusing on the skill development, experimentation, and collaborative dialogue that fosters creative solutions and the practice of art.